The Indian and the Cupboard Lesson and Activities

 Individual Project: What’s in Your Cupboard?

 Make a cupboard.
-Decide what you will put in it to transform to a living thing.
+Decide what you will put in it to transform into a living thing.
 Write a story/ account of what happens when this item comes to life.
 It does not have to be plastic, as it was in the book, but it must fit in the cupboard.
 Examples might be: toy dinosaur, stuffed animal, doll, toy car, toy

 robot, etc.) Then have the kids come up with three hints about what they chose to put in their cupboard.
 Encourage the kids to keep their project secret so others can make guesses later.